 - Identify and articulate your workplace strengths and transferable skills

-- Prepare for the interview process through knowledge and practice
+- Prepare for the interview process

 - Research career fields, employers and graduate programs